 How Quick Entry Works

 Every field can be marked as either included in Quick Entry or excluded from Quick Entry.
-Fields that are included in Quick Entry will be included in the path when you press Enter.
+Fields that are included in Quick Entry will be included in the path when you select Enter.
 Fields that are excluded from Quick Entry won't.

 Tips and Tricks